 Property taxes affect the cost to flip a house in two ways.
 Firstly, at settlement, you may be required to prepay the remaining taxes for the rest of the year.
-Secondly, there may be monthly property taxes due, which will become part of your carrying costs.
+Secondly, there may be monthly property taxes due that will become part of your carrying costs.

-Property tax rates are wide-ranging throughout the U.S. That is because states and municipalities are the ones that set their own property taxes.
+Property tax rates are wide-ranging throughout the U.S. That is because states and municipalities set their own property taxes.
 Even properties within the same state, sometimes even within a few blocks from one another, can have drastically different property taxes.

 Property insurance is a policy that provides financial reimbursement to the homeowner for the property structure and its contents if damage or a loss occurs.
 Insurance is also important to protect you, the property owner, from potential litigation.
 Some types of property insurance include fire, hazard, and flood.
-A fix and flipper will generally need a vacant or unoccupied property insurance policy, which is different than a homeowners policy.
+A fix and flipper will generally need vacant or unoccupied property insurance, which is different than a homeowners policy.

 Utility costs relevant to a property flipper include water, electric, gas, and oil.
 These expenses need to be factored into your monthly carrying costs.
 Some utility companies also require upfront deposits, especially if you own an apartment building or the previous owner had high monthly bills.

-Utility bills vary based on usage and size and condition of the property.
+Utility bills vary based on usage, size, and condition of the property.
 You can contact the previous owner for an estimate of monthly costs.
 When you purchase a property, it may take a week or more for utility providers to turn on the services, so schedule them right away.
 Contractors can’t work without water and electricity.
 If they get stalled, it will cost you more money and increase your timeline.